Chris Bell (director): Personal life

 Bell is the brother of Mark Bell and Mike Bell, both of whom were featured in Bigger, Stronger, Faster*.
-All three were overweight as children and strove, through competitive living and wrestling and, in the case of Bell, steroid use to emulate celebrities Hulk Hogan, Sylvester Stallone and Arnold Scharzenegger.
+All three were overweight as children and strove, through competitive lifting, wrestling and, in the case of Bell, steroid use to emulate celebrities Hulk Hogan, Sylvester Stallone and Arnold Schwarzenegger.

 In 1997, Bell obtained his Bachelor of Arts in Film Production from the University of Southern California.
 Francis Ford Coppola wrote a recommendation letter for Bell supporting his enrollment in the University, following Bell's composition of a music video for an MTV competition that Coppola had judged.

 Bell currently resides in California.
 He founded his film production company Bigger Stronger Faster Inc, which is devoted to producing educational documentaries, films, and TV shows.
 Following a hip replacement surgery in his younger years, he began using prescription drugs, which he struggled with for many years as an addiction.
 The struggle went on for many years until he had gotten clean during the filming of his recent documentary, Prescription Thugs.